-Our Harassment - advice and support page provides information on different kinds of harassment and bullying and how to report it.
+Our Harassment - advice and support page provides information on different kinds of harassment, including stalking, and bullying and how to report it.
 This page also has links to our Concerned about someone - report neglect or abuse page.

 The Hate crimes and incidents page gives further information on hate crimes and incidents and identifies where you can go for help and support and more importantly where you can go to report it.

 Locate is a free website that allows you to search county-wide, regional and national information for social care, health and community information, such as arts, leisure, sports and social groups and organisations.